bahrus/xtal-fetch/README.md

 ## Abort support

-set the "abort" property of your xtal-fetch instance to true in order to abort any running request.
+Set the "abort" property of your xtal-fetch instance to true in order to "manually" abort any running request.
+The component also automatically aborts request if a new request is made before the previous request finished.

 ## Fine tuning